 - Labs: We will not accept any late lab submissions.
-Lab exercises are graded on completion. - Homeworks: We will not accept any late homework submissions.
-Remember that homework is not graded on the correctness of your solutions, but on effort.
-You will get full credit for reasonable effort, as long as you make good progress on all the problems. - Projects: Submissions within 24 hours after the deadline will receive 75% of the earned score.
+There is no partial credit. - Homework: We will not accept any late homework submissions.
+There is no partial credit. - Projects: Submissions within 24 hours after the deadline will receive 75% of the earned score.
 Submissions that are 24 hours or more after the deadline will receive 0 points.
+Each question is worth some points, so it is possible to earn partial credit on a project.